Skip to main content

 GINA and the Sanctity of Genetic Information

-GINA introduces another layer of complexity, particularly regarding (HRAs).
+GINA introduces another layer of complexity, particularly regarding health risk assessments (HRAs).
 Title II of GINA strictly prohibits employers from offering financial inducements in exchange for genetic information.
 This includes family medical history, which is a common component of HRAs.
 A wellness program that offers a premium reduction for completing an HRA that includes questions about family medical history risks violating GINA.

 To remain compliant, the program must be structured with extreme care.
 The employer must make it unequivocally clear, in language reasonably likely to be understood by the participant, that the incentive will be awarded whether or not the questions related to genetic information are answered.